SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Non-Neoplastic White Blood Cell Disorders_Rinker.md

 bone marrow biopsy - eval hematopoiesis as a source
 - posterior iliac crest is seen
-- - first component - aspirate the liquid marrow components
+- first component - aspirate the liquid marrow components
-- 2nd  - core biopsy, taking the calcified bone and intervening non bone structures less preferable is sternal aspirate only biopsy - if posterior iliac crest isn't seen - only in emergent setttings wbc development
+- 2nd  - core biopsy, taking the calcified bone and intervening non bone structures less preferable is sternal aspirate only biopsy - if posterior iliac crest isn't seen - only in emergent settings

+wbc development
-- focusing on white cell maturaiton - all these arise from same lymphoid stem cell (remain in bone marrow for shorter while, then ) -> lymphocytes - (t cells mature in the thymus, b cells mature in lymph nodes)
+- focusing on white cell maturation - all these arise from same lymphoid stem cell (remain in bone marrow for shorter while, then ) -> lymphocytes - (t cells mature in the thymus, b cells mature in lymph nodes)
 - myeloid stem cells = everything other than lymphocytes.

 leukocytosis - numerical inc in wbc count